-For a complete walk through of the RN and NP Learning Plan, please refer to the My Learning Plan Instructional Guide in My Learning Space.
+For a step by step walk-through of the MyCCP Learning Plan, My Learning Plan Instructional Guide in My Learning Space.

 Components of the learning plan

-Document current nursing role and practice setting
+Step one: Document current nursing role and practice setting

-Provide the following information:
+Registrants provide the following information:

 - Nursing role